 These may not seem like they're caused by anxiety, because in a way they're not.
-But they're also not abnormal.
+But they're also not abnormal for those experiencing anxiety.
 In fact, many people have random flashes of these types of thoughts that they forget so quickly they don't even realize they have them.
-Imaginations are just that – imaginations.
-Sometimes a person day dreams and accidentally pictures something violent.
+Imaginations are just that - imaginations.
+Sometimes a person daydreams and pictures something violent.
 It happens, and most people forget it.

 The problem is that those with anxiety never seem to forget it.
-In fact, those with anxiety tend to think about them over and over and over, and each time it causes more anxiety.
-What's interesting is that the main reason this occurs is because you're trying to forget it.
+In fact, those with anxiety tend to think about them over and over and over.
+What's interesting is that the main reason this occurs _is because you're trying to forget it_.

 Anxiety and Thought Suppression

 There is a phenomenon in psychology known as "thought suppression."
-Studies have shown that those that try to stop thinking about something actually think about those thoughts more than those that don't care.
+Studies have shown that people who try to stop thinking about something actually think about those thoughts more than those that don't actively try to stop thinking about it.
 It's not clear why this occurs, but the brain has a way of reminding you of the things you don't want to think about.

-That's a big part of the reason that you have recurring violent thoughts – because you're trying not to.
-The more you try not to have these thoughts, the more you have them, as if your brain wants to remind you what you're trying to avoid.
+For many this is a big part of the reason that they have recurring violent thoughts - because they're trying not to have these thoughts.
+The more you try not to have these thoughts, the more you have them, as if your brain wants to remind you of what you're trying to avoid.